Hiduminium

-The Hiduminium alloys or R.R. alloys are a series of high-strength, high-temperature aluminium alloys, developed for aircraft use by Rolls-Royce ("RR") before World War II.

-They were manufactured and later developed by High Duty Alloys Ltd. The name Hi-Du-Minium is derived from that of High Duty Aluminium Alloys.
+Hiduminium is a proprietary term for a range of high-strength, high-temperature aluminium alloys, developed for aircraft use by Rolls-Royce before World War II.
+Also known as "R.R." and "RR" alloys after Rolls-Royce, they were manufactured and later developed by High Duty Alloys Ltd. The name Hi-Du-Minium is derived from that of High Duty Aluminium Alloys.